 - Northwest KS largest medical employer

 What to expect with your rehab

 - One hour treatment 1 on 1 with the same therapist

 - Hands on approach with your physical medicine

 Our professionals offer services in the following areas: Physical therapy, Occupational Therapy, Speech Therapy, Pre & Post operative care, manual therapy, Mackenzie Method, PRI (Postural Restoration Institute), hand therapy, tendon repair, joint replacement, custom splinting, spine & extremity manipulation, neurological conditions, Workman’s Compensation, motor vehicle accidents, sports injurers, & more.
 See below for more information:

 Citizen Medical Center physical therapists assist patients in restoring and maintaining optimal physical function, range of physical motion and physical abilities through exercises/stretches, alternative therapies (massage, heat, cold and ultrasound) and education/practice with mobility devices.

-Professional massage therapy experts offer appointments for 15 minutes for $15, 30 minutes for $25 and 60 minutes for $50.
+Professional massage therapy experts offer appointments for 15 minutes for $15 and 30 minutes for $25.
 Walk-ins are welcome, but appointments are encouraged.
 Call (785) 460-4868 to book your appointment.

 The Citizens Medical Center physical therapy department partners with the Colby High School Athletic Department with the goal of decreasing the number and/or severity of injuries for young athletes.
 Through in-house and on-site education and an injury prevention program, our team works to improve the overall health and safety of community athletes.